 1. Makita 5057KB 7-1/4-Inch Circular Saw with Dust Collector: Best Overall

 It’s no surprise Makita takes the lead here.
 For years, Makita manages to outperform their competitors and satisfy users all-around.
-In the case of the Makita 5057KB, we were beyond pleased.
+In the case of the Makita 5057KB, I was beyond pleased.

 A closer look at its dust collection system will tell you it’s superior indeed.
 Unlike most systems that collect a small amount of sawdust, Makita minimizes sawdust in your area dramatically.
 It’s even more suited to wet environments and ensures a dust-free environment.